Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization

 Many deep learning (DL)-based approaches for scientific, engineering, and social problems involve cross-scenario generalization, i.e., adapting to a new scenario based on the model learned in some other different but related scenarios\citeup{deep_learning,dl_book}.
 For example, in weather forecasting, we usually attempt to adapt the model learned for some cities or seasons to a new city or another season, whereas the differences between cities or seasons have significant impacts on the meteorological patterns\citeup{weather_model1,weather_model2}.
 Similarly, in financial forecasting, models are trained on a diverse set of financial datasets and are desired to adapt to new market conditions\citeup{economy_metalearning}.
 As a prevailing example in the engineering field, intelligent wireless localization, needs to deal with the diverse scenarios of wireless cellular networks, wherein the complex scattering environment and system settings of each cell yield quite different electromagnetic characteristics\citeup{wBAIM}, as shown in Fig. \ref{overview_fig}(a).
 For DL models applied in such problems, robust cross-scenario generalization capability is therefore imperative.

-However, this technical requirement are inherently challenging to fulfill.
+However, this technical requirement is inherently challenging to fulfill.
 Take cross-scenario intelligent localization in cellular networks as an example.
 Intelligent wireless localization generally relies on a localization neural network (LNN) trained to learn the mapping function from user channel state information (CSI) to user location\citeup{ad_cnn1,ad_cnn2_long,ad_cnn3_long,cnn4,mccnet}.
 However, the diverse scattering environments and system settings between scenarios cause the channel-to-location mapping function to exhibit distinct numerical relationship.
 As illustrated in Fig. \ref{overview_fig}(b), one channel data may correspond to different locations due to variations in scattering environments.
-This implies that DL models based on such function fitting are inherently unable to generalize across multiple scenarios effectively.
+This implies that DL models based on such function fitting face fundamental challenges in generalizing across multiple scenarios effectively.
 Consequently, LNNs trained on one scenario data often exhibit catastrophic performance degradation when directly deployed in new scenarios\citeup{transloc1,transloc2,metaloc}.

-Therefore, current researches resorts to suboptimal solutions, employing initialization optimization methods like transfer learning\citeup{transfer_learning} and meta-learning\citeup{meta_learning}, along with parameter-sharing strategies such as model fine-tuning\citeup{multi_task}, to exploit to capture shareable learning patterns across scenarios.
-However, all these approaches invariably require additional training hardware investment and latency overhead to generate new models for new scenarios, essentially constituting a fragmented "divide-and-conquer" intelligence paradigm.
-This situation stands in stark contrast to DL's superior inference accuracy, compelling us to consider: why existing learning methods cannot distill fundamental laws (e.g., the propagation laws of electromagnetic waves) that remain scenario-invariant—as human cognition does?
+Therefore, the prevailing research paradigm aims to manage, rather than eliminate, scenario-dependency.
+This is typically achieved through adaptation strategies optimization methods like transfer learning\citeup{transfer_learning} and meta-learning\citeup{meta_learning}, along with parameter-sharing strategies such as model fine-tuning\citeup{multi_task}, to exploit to capture shareable learning patterns across scenarios.
+However, all these approaches invariably require additional training hardware investment and latency overhead to generate new models for new scenarios, essentially constituting a fragmented `divide-and-conquer' intelligence paradigm.
+This situation reflects a long-standing issue: why existing learning methods cannot distill fundamental laws (e.g., the propagation laws of electromagnetic waves) that remain scenario-invariant?